WebOfTrustInfo/rwot12-cologne/advance-readings/README.md

 event.
 Please obtain your discount code as follows.

 - Copy the link to your Pull Request (see previous section)
-- Email to [questions@weboftrust.info](mailto:questions@weboftrust.info), paste the link to the Pull Request and ask for the discount code
+- Email to [leadership@weboftrust.info](mailto:leadership@weboftrust.info), paste the link to the Pull Request and ask for the discount code

 Please make sure to make your Pull Request Submission BEFORE you buy the tickets for RWOT12, in order to apply your discount code.